XpiritBV/ds-copilot-labs/Lab 5 Survival Predictor App.md

 Create a Streamlit app (streamlit_app.py) that follow the requirements:

 1. **Model Loading**
-   - Load a pre-trained logistic regression model (titanic_model.pkl) saved from a Jupyter notebook.
+   - Load your pre-trained model (titanic_model.pkl) saved from a Jupyter notebook.
 Do not retrain the model in the app.
    - The model must be trained using the features: `Pclass`, `Sex`, `Age`, `Fare`

 2. **Character Data Handling**